-Holiday clubs provide a wide range of play activities for children during the school holidays.
+Holiday clubs offer a wide range of play activities for children during the school holidays.
 Some are run by schools, while others are run by private or voluntary organisations.
-Costs vary between holiday clubs, and you will usually be charged per day your child attends.

-Breakfast clubs are usually run by schools, and offer children a safe and supervised place to go before school.
-They provide a healthy breakfast for pupils, and are particularly useful if your child arrives early at school.
+Breakfast clubs offers care outside of the child’s full time school day running before school.
+Breakfast clubs are usually run by schools.
+They provide a healthy breakfast for pupils and are particularly useful if your child arrives early at school.